-- Look at today’s date.
-Now imagine you writing to yourself, exactly one year from now.
-What do you want to say to your future self?
+- Imagine writing to your future self exactly a year from now.
+What do you want to say to him/her?
+Some consideration points:

-- How do you want your future self to be like one year in the future?
+- What do you want to be one year from now?

-- What are the different dreams and goals you would want to be realized by then?
+- What are the goals and dreams you want realized by then?

-- What is your desired status of the areas of your life wheel at that time?
+- What is your desired status for the areas on your life wheel?
 Career/Business/Studies?
-Finances?
+Money/Wealth?
 Family?
 Friends?
 Love?
 Health?
 Spirituality?
 Recreation?
-Personal growth?
 Contribution?
+Self-Image?

 - Once you’re done, sign off with your name and today’s date.